Cape Otway’s Aboriginal Bush Tucker Talk is My Favourite Tour

 Cape Otway Lightstation Overview

-To be perfectly frank, the admission fee to Cape Otway Lightstation isn't cheap.
+The admission fee to Cape Otway Lightstation isn’t cheap.
 The additional special tours are even more expensive.
 But, is it worth it?

 - History Talk: 3 x daily (11 AM, 2 PM, 4 PM)